Empowering Graph Representation Learning with Test-Time Graph Transformation: Experiment

 \subsection{Further Analysis}

 \textbf{Cross-Architecture Transferability.} Since the outcome of \method is a refined graph, it can conceptually be employed by any GNN model.
-In other words, we can transform the graph based on one pre-trained GNN and test the transformed graph on another pre-trained GNN.
-To examine such transferability, we perform experiments on four GNNs including GCN, APPNP, AirGNN and GAT under the abnormal feature setting with 30\% noisy nodes on \cora.
+Thus, we can transform the graph based on one pre-trained GNN and test the transformed graph on another pre-trained GNN.
+To examine such transferability, we perform experiments GCN, APPNP, AirGNN and GAT under the abnormal feature setting with 30\% noisy nodes on \cora.
 The results on all test nodes in Table~\ref{tab:cross}.
-Note that ``Tr" stands for GNNs used in TTGT while ``Te'' denotes GNNs used for obtaining final predictions on the transformed graph; ``Noisy" indicates the performance on the noisy graph.
+Note that ``Tr" stands for GNNs used in TTGT while ``Te'' denotes GNNs used for obtaining predictions on the transformed graph; ``Noisy" indicates the performance on the noisy graph.
 We observe that the transformed graph yields good performance even outside the scope it was optimized for.
 We anticipate that such transferability can alleviate the need for costly re-training on new GNNs.

 \textbf{Adapting Model vs. Adapting Data.} We empirically compare the performance between adapting data and adapting model and consider the OOD and abnormal feature settings.
 Specifically, we use GCN as the backbone and adapt the model parameters by optimizing the same loss function as used in \method.
-The results are shown in Figure~\ref{fig:dvm_ood} and~\ref{fig:dvm_abn}.
+The results are shown in Figures~\ref{fig:dvm_ood} and~\ref{fig:dvm_abn}.
 In OOD setting, both adapting model and adapting data can generally improve GCN's performance.
 Since their performances are still close, it is hard to give a definite answer on which strategy is better.
 However, we can observe significant performance differences when the graph contains abnormal features: adapting data outperforms adapting model on 3 out of 4 datasets.
 This suggests that adapting data can be more powerful when the data is perturbed, which aligns with our analysis in Section~\ref{sec:analysis}.

-\textbf{Effect of Surrogate Loss.} Recall that we used a combined loss of contrastive loss and training loss in the settings of abnormal features and adversarial attack.
-We now examine the effect of using them alone and show the results in Tables~\ref{tab:loss_abnormal} and~\ref{tab:loss_attack} in Appendix~\ref{app:loss}.
-We observe that (1) both of them bring improvement over vanilla GCN, while optimizing the training loss alone improves more than optimizing the other; and (2) combining them always yields a better or comparable performance.

 \textbf{Learning Features v.s.
 Learning Structure.} Since our framework learns both node features and graph structure, we investigate when one component plays a more important role than the other.
 Our results are shown in Tables~\ref{tab:fs_abnormal} and~\ref{tab:fs_attack} in Appendix~\ref{app:fs}.
 From the tables, we observe that (1) while each component can improve the vanilla performance, feature learning is more crucial for counteracting feature corruption and structure learning is more important for defending structure corruption; and (2) combining them generally yields a better or comparable performance.